AI · SEO · GEO · ChatGPT · Perplexity · Gemini · AI Visibility · Revenue

 Conclusion: Building the Vault for AI Influence

 The transition from a click-based economy to an influence-based economy is the most significant shift in marketing since the invention of the search engine.
-As Gartner warns, the 25% drop in traditional search volume is not a possibility—it is a countdown.
+As Gartner warns, the 25% drop in traditional search volume is not a possibility.
+It is a countdown.
 CMOs who continue to rely solely on last-click attribution will find their budgets slashed as traditional channels appear to "stop working."

 In reality, the work is simply happening elsewhere, in the linkless interactions between users and AI agents.
 By adopting the Synthetic Lift Framework, marketing leaders can move from defensive posturing to offensive growth.
 They can demonstrate that GEO is not about vanity rankings, but about creating a market catalyst that reduces CAC, accelerates sales cycles, and drives branded search.